harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Fixed issues

-- Updated the UI terminology to better communicate the relationship between issues in the current scan vs. previous scan.
+- Updated the UI terminology to better communicate the relationship between issues in the current scan vs. previous scans.
 (STO-6613)

-  The **Security Test** UI uses the following labels to describe issues found in the current scan that are common to previous scans:
+  The **Security Test** UI now uses the following labels to describe issues found in the current scan that are common to previous scans:

-  - **Common to <_target_>:<_variant_>** Issues also found in the last scan of the specified variant
+  - **Common to <_target_>:<_variant_>** Issues also found in the last scan of the specified variant.
   - **Common to previous scan**
-    - Issues also found in the last scan (if the target has no baseline), OR
+    - Issues also found in the last scan (if the scanned target has no baseline), OR
-    - Issues also found in the last scan of the baseline (if the baseline was selected for the current scan).
+    - Issues also found in the last scan of the baseline (if the scanned variant is the baseline).
-  - **Common to previous / baseline scan** Issues also found in the both the last scan of the specified variant and the last scan of the baseline
+  - **Common to previous / baseline scan** Issues also found in the both the last scan of the specified variant AND the last scan of the baseline.

 - Fixed a UI issue where the Security Tests tab would show "No Security Issues Found" and issue counts of 0 for all severities if all issues detected in the scan were exempted.
 (STO-6642)